 Transfusion Research Unit (TRU)

-Associate Professor Erica Wood, Professor Peter Cameron, Professor John McNeil, Dr Zoe McQuilten
+Professor Erica Wood, Professor Peter Cameron, Professor John McNeil, A/Prof Zoe McQuilten

 The Transfusion Research Unit (TRU) was established in 2008 to provide a research focus on the use of blood transfusions in different clinical settings, especially in the treatment of rare blood conditions.
 TRU has developed ongoing collaborations with various state, national and international partners.
 These include health departments, organisations, and institutions including the Victorian Department of Health and Human Services, the National Blood Authority, Australian Red Cross Blood Service, New Zealand Blood Service and industry partners.